Harshvardhan8922/Harshvardhan8922/README.md

 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on FRONTEND Development
 - 📫 How to reach me harshvardhan44india@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:Harsh
-- ⚡ Fun fact:Data Analysis and Developer
+- ⚡ Fun fact:

 <!---
 Harshvardhan8922/Harshvardhan8922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.